What is Steiner Education and what makes it unique?

 What Age Can Children Enrol?

 We accept children from the year they are turning four into our Kindergarten, to Class Six in our school and often have mid-year enrolment available.
 While there are sometimes waiting lists for enrolment, particularly in early childhood, we do our absolute best to offer enrolment in all classes at all times to qualified students.
+From 2023 we plan to also offer Class Seven and then an additional year group each year until Class 10.

 What does Golden Hill offer for Educational Support?